kiannaquines/Log-Parsing-Algorithm/README.md

 ## Seconds it parses the 100+ logs

+Any data needed to migrate in any database server can be effortlessly migrated with this fast algorithm.
+Just modify the code and run it. 🤩

 For the multithreaded_main.py, it only takes 7.91 seconds to process all the logs, and that's very impressive to me.